 - A brief description of organization(s) involved in the proposing team, including major subcontractors.
-Include date founded, history, size, project portfolio and location. - Include an explanation of why the proposed organization or team is the best qualified to perform the work under the Program from a technical and business perspective.
+Include the date founded, history, size, project portfolio and location. - Include an explanation of why the proposed organization or team is the best qualified to perform the work under the Program from a technical and business perspective.
 Identify other organizational qualifications relevant to the proposed work.
-Include examples of related past work, particularly related to Distributed Energy Resource Management Systems (DERMS), Locational Marginal Pricing (LMP) calculation, advanced distribution system engineering and design and/or integrated resource planning and the current status of those projects.
+Include examples of related past work.
 Responses may include appendices with relevant supplemental material (see below). - Describe the team's ability to work with key stakeholders such as EDCs in alignment with MassCEC's Program goals.
 Please include material on previous relevant work with EDCs in appendices. - Identify key individuals who will be involved in the tasks.
-Provide one- to two-paragraph summaries of relevant technical and business expertise of these individuals.
+Provide one (1) to two (2) paragraph summaries of relevant technical and business expertise of these individuals.
 Submit resumes (as appendices) of all key applicant team members.
-Resumes should include education and experience that are relevant to the proposed work. - If applicable, list MassCEC and other state or federal contracts awarded to the Applicant and/or any subcontractors in the past five years.
+Resumes should include education and experience that are relevant to the proposed work. - If applicable, list MassCEC and other state or federal contracts awarded to the Applicant and/or any subcontractors in the past five (5) years.

-Workplan Narrative (maximum 5 pages): The Workplan describes work activities, deliverables and timeline associated with completing the Scope provided in Section VI.
-The Workplan shall describe each step or procedure required to accomplish each task, including who will perform it, how it will be performed and its intended result.
+Workplan Narrative (maximum 5 pages): The Workplan describes work activities, deliverables and the timeline associated with completing the Scope provided in Section VI.
+The Workplan should describe each step or procedure required to accomplish each task, including who will perform it, how it will be performed and its intended result.
 Provide a project plan for working collaboratively with relevant stakeholders (e.g., gathering necessary data, sharing findings and outcomes) and enlisting other sources of technical, financial, or regulatory expertise.
 Identify which components of the Workplan will require coordination with the Project Team.
-The Workplan Narrative should explicitly address how the Applicant's proposed approach makes sense given the existing regulatory context in Massachusetts and the grid-facing investments proposed by the EDCs in Dockets #21-80/81/82.
-To the greatest extent practicable, Applicants should also comment on the relevance of their approach to work undertaken by the Commonwealth's EDCs as part of their operations in neighboring jurisdictions.
+The Workplan Narrative should explicitly address how the Applicant's proposed approach makes sense given the existing regulatory context in Massachusetts.